2013 NATC Motorcycle Trials season

 The 2013 NATC trials season was the 40th season.
-It consisted of ten trials events in three main classes: Pro, Expert and Womens Expert Sportsman.
+It consisted of ten trials events in three main classes: Pro, Expert and Women's Expert Sportsman.
 It began on 15 June, with round one in New York and ended with round ten in Minnesota on 25 August.

 Season summary

 Patrick Smage would claim his fifth NATC Trials Championship in 2013.